 ?internal_notes_cont=... on a non-indexed TEXT column).SearchFilter uses LIKE '%...%' which can’t use a normal index — constrain it to columns

-you’ve explicitly indexed (e.g., with a gin or pg_trgm index on PostgreSQL).An unpaginated index on a large table is a classic production bug.
-Configure a paginator at
+you’ve explicitly indexed (e.g., with a gin or pg_trgm index on PostgreSQL).An unpaginated index on a large table is a classic production bug, so pagination is on by default

 class ApiController < ApplicationController